dendibakh/perf-book/chapters/12-Other-Tuning-Areas/12-2 Case Study - LLC sensitivity.md

 where `-p 1` refers to the hardware thread 1 and `0xC0010201` is the MSR to read (`PERF_CTR[0]`).

-In addition, there are specific banks of MSRs registers, belonging to _AMD64 Technology Platform Quality of Service Extensions_ (AMD QoSE) [@amd_qose] that are used to monitor and enforce limits on LLC allocation and memory _read_ bandwidth per thread.
+In addition, there are specific banks of MSRs registers, belonging to _AMD64 Technology Platform Quality of Service Extensions_ (AMD QoSE) [@QoSAMD] that are used to monitor and enforce limits on LLC allocation and memory _read_ bandwidth per thread.

 Specifically, to monitor LLC usage, first a resource management identifier (RMID), and a class of service (COS) are associated to a thread or group of threads[^2].
 Then the monitoring identifier RMID and the event associated with the LLC monitoring (L3 Cache Occupancy Monitoring, `evtID 0x1`) are written to the `QM_EVTSEL` control register (MSR `0xC8D`).
 Finally, the `QM_CTR` register (MSR `0xC8E`) is read.
 For example, if we want to monitor the use of the LLC by the hardware thread 1: